Save native ducks from ‘recreational’ slaughter.

 The South Australian Premier has made the decision to allow a 2025 ‘shooting season’.
 Please urge Premier Malinauskas to make the kindest decision for animals and the environment and finally stop duck shooting for good.

-• We are extremely disappointed with the committee’s recommendations, and we do not want shooting to continue on our beautiful regional wetlands.
+• We are extremely disappointed with the committee’s recommendations from the 2023 Inquiry, and we do not want shooting to continue on our beautiful regional wetlands.

 • We don’t want wildlife and residents waking up to gunfire around their homes for months on end each year.